Learn how to use liming wax to create a beautiful lime washed finish. I’ve shared this with a coffee table makeover.

 How do you lime wash wood?

 Liming wax (limed wax, lime wax, etc.) is meant to sit in the wood grain.
 This means that before you apply it, you need to remove the sealer and or finish until your reach the open wood grain.
+Basically, it’s best to apply it to raw wood, but not necessary (keep reading).
 Since limed wax sits in the wood grain and not on top, it works (or shows up) best on wood with a heavy or large wood grain.

 If you are looking for a very prominent lime wash finish, make sure you use this liming wax on oak wood.